 What is Motrin?

-It is important to consult with a veterinarian first to ensure that the dosage being administered is correct and that it is safe for your dog to ingest Motrin as it is a derivative of ibuprofen, which can be dangerous for dogs.
+If your dog is experiencing chronic pain and you are considering administering a pain killer, it is important to consult with a veterinarian first to ensure that the dosage being administered is correct and that it is safe for your dog to ingest Motrin as it is a derivative of ibuprofen, which can be dangerous for dogs.
 If your dog has accidentally ingested Motrin or you are worried he may have ibuprofen poisoning, it is important to be mindful of the below symptoms of ibuprofen poisoning in dogs:

 - Lack of appetite